fwkrumm/shmlock/README.md

 ### Process Interrupt (SIGINT/SIGTERM)

+**Important:** Starting from version 4.4.0, there is a `block_signals` parameter in the `ShmLock` constructor.
+If set to `True`, it will block `SIGINT` and `SIGTERM` signals during the critical shared memory allocation phase to prevent dangling shared memory in case of abrupt process termination.
+Note that this may not work for all process terminations, depending on the platform.
+This is the recommended approach when process interruptions are a concern.

-In short: Do not do that, there is always the risk for dangling shared memory.
+In short: Abrupt process termination carries the risk of dangling shared memory.
 Make sure to release the lock properly.
-If this is not possible test with `add_exit_handlers(...)` function; cf. the text below.
+If proper release is not possible, try the `add_exit_handlers(...)` function or use `block_signals=True`; see the text below for details.

-Starting from version 4.4.0, there is a parameter `block_signals` in the `ShmLock` constructor.
-If set to `True`, it will block `SIGINT` and `SIGTERM` signals during shared memory allocation to prevent dangling shared memory in case of abrupt process termination.
-Note that this will, depending on the platform, not work for process terminations.

-TLDR;
+**TLDR:** Use `block_signals=True` when creating the lock to mitigate issues from abrupt process terminations during shared memory allocation.

 One potential issue arises if a process is terminated (such as through a `KeyboardInterrupt`) during the creation of shared memory (i.e., inside `shared_memory.SharedMemory(...)`).
-On Linux, this can lead to unintended outcomes, such as the shared memory mmap file being created with a size of zero or a shared memory block being allocated without an object reference being returned.
+On Linux, this can lead to problematic outcomes, such as the shared memory mmap file being created with a size of zero or a shared memory block being allocated without an object reference being returned.
 In such cases, neither `close()` nor `unlink()` can be properly called.

 Since detecting this scenario is not trivial, the function `query_for_error_after_interrupt(...)` helps to handle such cases: